sapjirapatrkorn/petf-clustering/README.md

 ```

 Standard K-Means partitions by distance to centroids rather than by fixed
-thresholds, so the assignment depends on initialization. `kmeans_search.py`
+thresholds, so the assignment depends on initialization.
+The seed `12` was
-sweeps random seeds and ranks them by point-wise agreement with the target
-rule; `run_kmeans.py` then applies the chosen seed deterministically.
+selected (via an offline sweep over seeds 0–199) as the value that best
+agrees with the target rule on the reference dataset, and is hard-coded in
+the script for deterministic re-runs.

 ---